ancyrweb/faussaire/README.md

 * Handle data storage and standard functions to avoid repeating schemas (like CRUD)
 * Simulate timeout if wanted (you probably don't in testing but might be useful for offline support)
 * Get closer to what a network request flow should look alike (in term of headers, etc)
-* Add Listeners which look for a certain template and then call subscribers when it happen, and/or pass additional options to the controller (like Symfony Events Listeners)
+* Add Listeners to look for a certain template and then call subscribers when it happen, and/or pass additional options to the controller (like Symfony Events Listeners)
 * Create an additional library to manage storage and simulate a database
 * Start an idiomatic-faussaire tutorial to use it properly